Kipp-ie/Nebula/README.md

 ## Contributing

-Contributions are always welcome, please know that we can review, adjust or deny any contributions that are not in our code of conduct (COS.md).
-Please read them before making a contribution!
+Contributions are always welcome, please read through our code of conduct before submitting any changes.
 Thanks!